-Due to the difficulties posed by the COVID-19 pandemic, we are canceling the 2020 workshop.
-The workshop has been rescheduled with the same topic, same convener, and same list of invited participants for June 10-11, 2021.
+Due to the difficulties posed by the COVID-19 pandemic, we postponed the 2020 workshop.
+It has been rescheduled to December 10-11, 2021.

 WMQ-EMSI 2020 Workshop Call for Proposals